 As discussed earlier four Trump speeches from when he was running for president were compared to when he was serving as president.
 The discourse was given a 0, 1 or 2 based on the degree of populism.
 Trump´s speeches from before he was president (stated in order of time) got a 0, 1, 1, 0.
 After being elected as president, Trump’s populist rhetoric rose, with the speeches being given a 2, 0, 1, 1.
 The rise in populist discourse can largely be explained by how the inauguration speech was constituted.
 This speech and the others will be discussed further down the line.
-In general it can be said that Trump’s discourse is Manichaean in nature.
-However in multiple speeches it was difficult to decide to what degree they should be viewed as populist.
+In general, it can be said that Trump’s discourse is Manichaean in nature.
+However, in multiple speeches it was difficult to decide to what degree they should be viewed as populist.
 This was mostly due to the fact that the speeches often carried only a scarce reference to the people as being homogenous.

-Populism as discussed earlier consists of different elements.
-This can make it difficult to categorize a speech as it might have a lot of content connected to one element, but leaves out other crucial facets of populist rhetoric.
-However one element was clearly visible in Trump’s speech: the Manichaean worldview.
+Populism, as discussed earlier, consists of different elements.
+This can make it difficult to categorize a speech as it might have a lot of content connected to one element but leaves out other crucial facets of populist rhetoric.
+However, one element was clearly visible in Trump’s speech: the Manichaean worldview.
 This side of his discourse was seen both when Trump made a speech as a presidential candidate and when he was in government.
 In Trump’s announcement speech (appendix 1, speech 1) he states:

 “They beat us all the time when do we beat Mexico at the border they're laughing at us, at our stupidity and now they're beating us economically.
 They are not our friend believe me, but they're killing us economically.
 The US has become a Dumping Ground for everybody else's problems.”

 This is characterizing for a Trump speech.
 He views the world in terms of extremes and uses hyperboles constantly.
-The using of extremes is also part of his speech when he is trying to heighten the importance of certain events.
+The use of extremes is also part of his speech when he is trying to heighten the importance of certain events.
 In the words used in the rubric (appendix 2), Trump ascribes cosmic proportions to events and to his political movement, saying (appendix 1, speech 7):

 “We have a chance and it's a great chance it lies before us to do extraordinary things for our country in the years ahead.
 History is written by the dreamers not the doubters.
 So while we are here tonight to celebrate the amazing progress that we've already made and we have made amazing progress, we're also here to lay out the next steps in our incredible movement to make America great again.”

 The extremes also translate into antagonistic language towards enemies.
 Sometimes Trump marks the elite as evil, but especially in his earlier speeches he refers to them as “stupid” or “incompetent” (appendix 1, speech 2).
-When it comes to politicians he often implicitly states that the elite is not so much evil as he finds them simply incapable of making decisions.
+When it comes to politicians, he often implicitly states that the elite is not so much evil as he finds them simply incapable of making decisions.
 Trump ascribes more negative intent towards the media.
 Referring to them as “fake news” (appendix 1, speech 6) or putting their news coverage in a negative light, as done in this excerpt (appendix 1, speech 4):

 “You do have the mainstream media you know, I've been hearing about mainstream media all my life, who no I've been hearing about it and it's true, I mean they don't give you accurate really representation.”